vanillaSlice/the-mono/learning/development/clean-code/README.md

   * *Readers-Writers*: Writers can't write if a reader is currently reading the data.
   * *Dining Philosophers*: Workers must acquire multiple resources before doing the work, or give up all resources.
 * Keep synchronized sections small.

+## Chapter Fourteen: Successive Refinement

+* An example of refining a module.
+* It isn't enough to get code working.
+The next step is to make it clean!